b-strauss/clulib/README.md

 "google-closure-library": "20170626.0.0",
 ```

 To include clulib, include all files under `./src` into your build process.
-All symbols can be found under the `clulib` namespace
+All modules are prefixed with `clulib`
-(e.g. `clulib.array.asyncForEach`).
+(e.g. `clulib.array`).

-Clulib is still written with traditional `goog.provide`.
+Clulib is written with closure's new `goog.module` system.
 See [goog.module: an ES6 module like alternative to goog.provide](https://github.com/google/closure-library/wiki/goog.module:-an-ES6-module-like-alternative-to-goog.provide)
-on the closure-compiler wiki page, for infos on how to use it with `goog.module`.
+on the closure-compiler wiki page, for infos on how to use it.

 Clulib heavily uses newer ECMAScript features.
 The closure-compiler can compile these down to ES5.
 The required input language
 compiler option for clulib is `ECMASCRIPT_2017`.
 Because of this, uncompiled code can only run on current Browsers (Chrome is recommended).